Complete Guide on Test-Driven Development

 • With TDD, it will be possible to achieve complete test coverage.
 As against traditional testing techniques where the testing is done entirely, in TDD every line of code is tested.

 • In Agile Modeling, you will have to do testing with a purpose.
-You should be aware of why you are testing something and what level its requirement should be tested.
+You should know why you are testing something and what level its requirement should be tested.

 These features make TDD the best choice even if your organization follows Agile methodology.